kengru/rust-book/rb-15-5/README.md

   borrows checked at runtime.
 - Because `RefCell<T>` allows mutable borrows checked at runtime, you can mutate the value inside the RefCell<T> even when the RefCell<T> is immutable.
+- When using a `usize` number, it looks like it's normally casted into a float with `as`.
+- When defining an implementation of an struct, the `where` clause can be used to express that the `T` type should implement `x` trait.
+- What can be done with `RefCell` is circunvent a condition where a trait uses needs an inmutable reference but we need to mutate some state in an implementation.
+We can use `RefCell` to borrow mutate the field we need to change.